qmonnet/whirl-offload/_posts/2016-09-01-dive-into-bpf.md

 [its second edition](https://www.netdevconf.org/2.2/session.html?gospodarek-xdp-workshop)),
 are probably one of the best ways to get started with XDP.

+If you really focus on hardware offload for eBPF, Netronome (my employer as I edit this text) is the only vendor to propose it at the moment.
+Besides their Open-NFP platform, the best source of information is their support platform:
+<https://help.netronome.com>.
+You will find there video tutorials from David
+Beckett explaining how to run and offload XDP programs, user guides, and other materials… including the firmware for the Agilio SmartNICs required to perform eBPF offload!

 <figure style="margin-top: 60px; margin-bottom: 20px;">
   <img src="{{ site.baseurl }}/img/icons/gears.svg"/>
 </figure>